Dataset

 add_examples()

-Examples are uploaded in batches with a progress bar.
+Examples are validated server-side against the dataset schema and uploaded in batches with a progress bar.
+Each successful batch advances the dataset version.
 Accepts any iterable, including generators.

 TypeError: If a single Example is passed instead of a list.